-- A. Naturalization has become less popular than it was in the past. - B. Naturalization has steadily increased voter turnout. - C. Naturalization laws have become increasingly strict over time. - D. Naturalization leads to a larger pool of voters.
+- A. Naturalization was less popular in 2008 than it was in the past. - B. Naturalization has steadily increased voter turnout. - C. Naturalization laws have become increasingly strict over time. - D. Naturalization led to a larger pool of voters.

 Each year, thousands become naturalized U.S. citizens.
 In 2008, the number passed one million!
 Just like natural born citizens, naturalized citizens have the right to vote in elections.
 The graph shows that many citizens have chosen to become naturalized citizens, therefore it can be inferred that naturalization leads to larger pool of voters.